rishi-gurjar/websitep6/README.md

 1. First, install Flask, heres the [tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-web-application-using-flask-and-python-3)
 2. Once Flask is downloaded, go to the *app.py* page in this repository and open Terminal
 3. Input 'export FLASK_APP=hello' and then 'export FLASK_ENV=development' and finally 'flask run'
+4. Use the SQL script in 'file.sql' to set up the database.
+5. Replace the passwords, usernames, and hosts found in 'app.py' to configure the DB

 The Flask environment should be loading, and just input the link given into your browser and run!
 Here is the link that I recieved: 'http://127.0.0.1:5000/'